logic-and-applications/rocq-lna/README.md

 ![An example of a correctly running vscoq installation](images/running-vscoq.png)

+If does not work, check the [Troubleshooting section](#troubleshooting)  for a possible solution.

 ### Using the Installer for Windows Users

 Windows users can download our custom installer from our [latest release] page.
 DO NOT CHANGE THE INSTALLATION DIRECTORY!